sjhloco/sjhloco-netbox_env_setup/README.md

 pip install -r requirements.txt
 ```

-The first section of the script holds customisable values for the default base directory and folder name (used if not defined at run time), device-type template directory and SSL cert location (if using HTTPS with a self-signed certificate).
+The first section of the script holds customisable values for the default base directory and folder name (used if not defined at run time), device-type template directory, disabling SSL verification and SSL cert location (if using HTTPS with a self-signed certificate).

 ```bash
 dvc_type_dir = os.path.join(os.getcwd(), "device_type")